How to Remove Background Noise from Audio

 Proper recording practices are your first line of defense against background noise.
 Recording clean audio makes the post-production process easier and enhances the audio quality of the final cut.

-Before shooting your footage, turn off all electronics and appliances you don't need for your video production.
+Before shooting your footage, turn off all electronics and appliances you don't need for your production.
 Refrigerators, clocks, air conditioners, mobile phones, fans, and TVs all contribute to background noise.

 Ask anyone present to be quiet.
 In an indoor setting, where everyone works together on a production, this shouldn't be a problem.
-However, if you are shooting in a public space, you can't expect those around you to stop talking.
+However, if you are recording in a public space, you can't expect those around you to stop talking.

 A fine mesh around your mic can also dissipate air movement while reducing pops in sound.
 Consider using a "zeppelin," a mesh foam with artificial fur to absorb wind and the background noise it causes.

 Investing in a high-end microphone and holding your mic steady will help as well.
 Microphone and body movements tend to cause background noise.

 Picking up background noise can be very frustrating and even render the audio useless.
 Luckily there is a tool to help fix this.